 Introduction to Class Diagram

 The class diagram is one of the types of UML diagrams which is used to represent the static diagram by mapping the structure of the systems using classes, attributes, relations, and operations between the various objects.
 A class diagram has various classes; each has three-part; the first partition contains a Class name which is the name of the class or entity which is participated in the activity, the Second partition contains class attributes that show the various properties of the class, the third partition contains class operations which shows various operations performed by the class, relationships shows the relation between two classes.

 In a class diagram, it is necessary that there exists a relationship between the classes.
-The similarity of various relationships often makes it difficult to understand them.
+Unfortunately, the similarity of various relationships often makes it difficult to understand them.
 Below are the relationships which exist in a class diagram.

 Between two other classes in an association relationship, an association class forms a part of it.
 Additional information about the relationship could be obtained by attaching the association relationship with the association class.
 Various operations, attributes, etc., are present in the association class.